Skip to content

 Clinical extraction plane

-The extraction plane is the endpoint behind OPENMED_INFERENCE_URL.
+The extraction plane is the native service boundary for clinical text processing.

 It powers native OpenMed tools such as: